wangby511/System-Design-Architecture-and-Infra/design-job-schedular.md

 Latency - the time between the scheduled time and task starting time should be minimal.

-The same task shoule not be running multiple times at the same scheduled time.
+The same task should not be running multiple times at the same scheduled time.

 ## System Guarantees